-Lemon Chicken Soup (Instant Pot)
+Lemon Chicken Soup with Cauliflower Rice

 If you don’t have a pressure cooker, you can still make this recipe.
 The only difference is that it will take a little longer.
 (But not that much.)